-In a democracy, power resides with the people.
-Here’s some helpful advice on how you can get your share, from civics educator Eric Liu.
+In a democracy, the power resides with the people.
+Here’s actionable advice on how you can get your share, from civics educator Eric Liu.

 Here’s my simple definition of power — it’s the capacity to ensure that others do as you would want them to do.
 Civic power is that capacity exercised by citizens in public, whether in elections or government or in social and economic arenas.
 Power in civic life takes many forms: force, wealth, state action, ideas, social norms, numbers.
 And it flows through many conduits: institutions, organizations, networks, laws and rules, narratives and ideologies.
 Map these forms and conduits against each other, and you get what we think of as “the power structure.”

 Story is the catalytic agent for changing the status quo.